Boston: Newspapers

 The Boston Globe is the oldest and largest daily newspaper in the city and is generally acknowledged as its paper of record.
-Boston is served by other publications such as the Boston Herald, Boston magazine, DigBoston, and the Boston edition of Metro.
+Boston is served by other publications such as the Boston Herald, Boston magazine, the Boston Business Journal, and the luxury magazine Boston Common.
 The Christian Science Monitor, headquartered in Boston, was formerly a worldwide daily newspaper but ended publication of daily print editions in 2009, switching to continuous online and weekly magazine format publications.
 The Boston Globe also releases a teen publication to the city's public high schools, called Teens in Print or T.i.P., which is written by the city's teens and delivered quarterly within the school year.
 The Improper Bostonian, a glossy lifestyle magazine, was published from 1991 to April 2019.

+Boston's black community is served by the Bay State Banner, a newspaper focused on the issues of interest to black Bostonians.
+The Bay State Banner has operated since 1965.

 The city's growing Latino population has given rise to a number of local and regional Spanish-language newspapers.
 These include El Planeta (owned by the former publisher of the Boston Phoenix), El Mundo, and La Semana.
 Siglo21, with its main offices in nearby Lawrence, is also widely distributed.

 LGBT publications serve Boston's large LGBT (lesbian, gay, bisexual, and transgender) population such as The Rainbow Times, the only minority and lesbian-owned LGBT news magazine.
 Founded in 2006, The Rainbow Times is now based out of Boston, but serves all of New England.